-The mammogram, ultrasound or MRI will be reviewed in depth with a radiologist which is a doctor who specializes in reading those studies.
+The mammogram, ultrasound, or MRI will be reviewed in-depth with a radiologist which is a doctor who specializes in reading those studies.
 He/she will then determine whether or not the area in question needs to biopsied because it either looks benign or worrisome for something more serious such as cancer.
 Now we need to figure out exactly what this mass is and that is when a biopsy is performed.
-Biopsy is simply obtaining a piece of the tissue and having it studied to figure out exactly what it is.
+The biopsy is simply obtaining a piece of the tissue and having it studied to figure out exactly what it is.
 The cells which are removed are then studied further with a microscope in order to assess the potential threat of breast cancer.
-The choice of biopsy technique depends on several aspects, such as the size, location, and the number of tumors, existing medical issues, and personal preferences.
+The choice of biopsy technique depends on several aspects, such as the size, location, and number of tumors, existing medical issues, and personal preferences.
 Below are all the different types of biopsies that can be performed.

 Core Needle Biopsy

 If the mass is large enough and usually palpable, a core biopsy can be performed.
 The biopsy can be performed by a specialized breast surgeon that your primary care physician may refer you to or by a radiologist.
 The core needle biopsy (CNB) uses a large hollow needle to withdraw cylinders (or cores) of tissue from the suspicious area in the breast and is usually performed with the assistance of an ultrasound (Ultrasound-Guided Core Biopsy).
 This requires only local anesthesia while the needle is inserted anywhere between 1 to 4 times.
 It follows the logic that the more tissue cores checked, the better the sample of the tissue.
 The procedure can cause bruising, but usually no permanently visible scars.
 The core biopsy is then sent off to the pathologist to examine under the microscope.